 The different teams have had appropriate training; for example: specific staff have had the Wellcom Speech and Language training and are supported by the NHS Speech and Language Therapist.
 Pupils with complex needs require skilled staff and training is provided as appropriate.

 There is a lift and accessible toilet.
 There is also in adjustable changing bed in the nursery.

-What are the arrangements for parents of children with SEN who may wish to complain about the provision?
+What are the arrangements for parents of children with SEND who may wish to complain about the provision?

 Parents who wish to complain are strongly encouraged to speak to the Principal regarding their complaint.
 If the issue can’t be resolved at this level or the complaint is regarding the Principal the parent would be directed to the school’s complaints procedure.